cabloy/zova/cabloy-docs/guide/techniques/config/introduction.md

 ## Use module config

 Modules can individually provide their own `config` configuration, which can be obtained through the `Scope` instance.
-Refer to: [Config](../../essentials/scope/config.md)
+See: [Config](../../essentials/scope/config.md)

 ## Override module config

-You can use `project-level` config to override `module-level` config, refer to: [Config](../../essentials/scope/config.md)
+You can use `project-level` config to override `module-level` config, see: [Config](../../essentials/scope/config.md)

 ## The relationship between env and config